That's Why They Call It a Relationshit

 I recently had the chance to visit the museum while on a tour of UNESCO World Heritage sites in Croatia.
 This isn't one of them, but I had to visit it anyway.
 Looking objectively at things that carried heavy emotional weight for a pair of strangers is just weird, and I wanted to see what sort of depressing and funny stuff the museum had to offer.
 Just in case Croatia isn't next on your list of travel destinations, I thought I'd share a few of the museum's highlights right here.
 The years in the titles are the amount of time the items' owners were together.

 An Unopened Candy G-string (2004-2008), Winterthur, Switzerland

-This poor woman's ex used to give her gifts like sausages, bicycle parts and this candy G-string before he cheated on her with her coworker and dumped her via email.
+This poor woman's ex used to give her gifts like sausages, bicycle parts, and this candy G-string before he cheated on her with her coworker and dumped her via email.
 Classy, with a capital ASSY.

 Mannequin Hands (5 years), Berlin, Germany

 After a tumultuous five-year relationship and a nasty fight, this person decided to leave home with no explanation.
-After finally returning the next morning, she (or he) discovered the entire place covered in polyurethane foam, with a favourite mannequin as the only witness.
+After finally returning the next morning, she (or he) discovered the entire place covered in polyurethane foam, with a favorite mannequin as the only witness.
 Not sure why the mannequin's hands are severed, or what it has to do with polyurethane foam, but it's kind of a badass breakup regardless.